stevennevins/house-protocol/README.md

     - Get link from [faucet](https://kovan.chain.link/)
     - Get Kovan Eth from a [faucet](https://faucet.kovan.network/)
     - Get wBTC on Kovan from Compound [faucet](https://app.compound.finance/)
-    - Approve the Game as a spender of Link
+    - Approve the HDealer as a spender of Link
-    - Approve the Pool as spender of the underlying token
+    - Approve the HPool as spender of the ERC20 token
     - Place a bet greater than 10000 wei (this is for precision)
     - Edge is deducted from winning bets and given to HPool and HDealer (Can be 0)